 However, I did some reading about the watch and at some point, I got intrigued by it.
 Someone who explained that he doesn’t see Apple’s Watch as a watch, but as a remote for his iPhone wrote one of best articles I read.
 To support his assertion, he wore his aWatch on his right wrist, not showing the time, and his regular watch on his left.
 So, when a befriended watch collector and Apple enthusiast offered me to buy his aWatch, I did.

 A lot of articles on the internet will tell you, that Apple’s version will never be a “real” watch and I agree with that.
 But not in a way, that the aWatch is rubbish.
 Comparing both is like comparing my brother in law’s Citroen Picasso with my Daimler.
-His will seat 4 adults that are taller than 1m85 and bring them anywhere for an amount of gas that is half of what the Daimler needs, which will not seat four adults that are taller than 1m85.
-But you will miss being pushed into your leather seat, when the six cylinder quietly speeds away.
+My Daimler will take you on a journey from A to B in a surrounding of leather and wood.
+It has four electrical heated and adjustable seats that are comfortable if you are not taller than 1m85.
+The Citroën will seat 5 adults that are taller than 1m85 and bring them anywhere for an amount of gas that is half of what the Daimler needs.
 The similarity here is that one is a beautiful piece of machinery and the other is a practical tool to tell you time or brings you from A to B.

 Personally, I think you should compare the Awatch to digital watches from the eighties.
 I was in my teens and loved them.
 These quartz watches offered so much more, then than just the right time.
 You could see what time it was on the other side of the planet, it could wake you in the morning, or you could measure the time it took you, to go to school.
 My favorite was the Casio Databank, which could store 50 data entries, which were either appointments or phone numbers.
 But the best thing was, it could call any number, by producing the dial tones.
 Keeping it near to the phones mic, was all that needed to be done.